Jason-Martinovich/Cryptocurrencies/README.md

 The following methods are used for thisanalysis:

-~Preprocessing the database,
+~Preprocessing the database

-~Reducing the data dimension using Principal Component Analysis, ~Clustering cryptocurrencies using K-Means, ~Visualizing classification results with 2D and 3D scatter plots.
+~Reducing the data dimension using Principal Component Analysis

+~Clustering cryptocurrencies using K-Means

+~Visualizing classification results with 2D and 3D scatter plots